 Research has repeatedly shown that one of the strongest influences on a person's decision to quit smoking is the recommendation made by a trusted health care provider.

 Staff from the Michigan Department of Community Health Cancer Prevention and Control and Tobacco Sections, the Michigan Public Health Institute, and the MCC developed this tool kit as part of a collaborative effort to support health care providers.
-The tool kit includes links to radio interviews with medical experts, patient resources, and resources for providers.
+The tool kit includes links to patient resources, and resources for providers.